lake-wg/edhoc/draft-ietf-lake-traces.md

      32
     )

-where the last value is the length of EDHOC hash algorithm.
+where the last value is the length in bytes of the output of the EDHOC hash algorithm.

 ~~~~~~~~
 info for PRK_out (CBOR Sequence) (37 bytes)